openlattice/openlattice/Docker-README.md

 Work still to do:

+- Add an auth0syncTask that creates test users instead of syncing down real users
+- Add a reverse proxy service to more accurately represent the API surface as it exists in production
+	- mapping /datastore to the appropriate service and port dynamically in docker
+	- mapping /indexer
+	- mapping /linker
 - Openlattice services release process for publishing final versions of each service's latest distributable
 	- updating docker-compose to pull from a public repository of microservice dists instead of relying only on locally building our software
 - deploy process that publishes all of the docker images to dockerhub